clayrisser/adaptive-resilient-software/docs/index.md

 security.
 Purposefully writing nonadaptive software happens more frequently than software engineers will admit.

-> Failing to write adaptive resilient software occurs naturally

 Not all transitions are negative.
 Companies often pivot their strategies which can result in significant software transformation.
 Planning for such shifts are often overlooked by software engineers.
 In summary, writing nonadaptive software will naturally occur unless processes are put in place to prevent it.

-> Development shops are the most significant culprit that fail to write adaptive
-> resilient software

 Many large corporations have processes to encourage adaptive resilient software.
 However, they have a strong incentive to do so.
 The most significant culprit